phooky/Snap-Pad/doc/Serial API.md

             Blocks:2047
             ---END DIAGNOSTICS---

-* Random bits
-  * Command: '#'
-  * Response: 64 bytes of random data directly from the RNG.
-Please note that this response is not encoded in any way; the bytes are written raw to the serial port.

 * Retrieve paragraphs
   * Command: 'R(block#),(page#),(paragraph#)[,(block#),(page#),(paragraph#)]'
+  * Works on: debug and production
-  * The retrieve command is used to read specific paragraphs from the Snap-Pad, ordinarily for decrypting a message.
+  * The retrieve command is used to read and zero specific paragraphs from the Snap-Pad, ordinarily for decrypting a message.
 Up to four paragraphs may be requested in a single command.
 When the command is issued, 1-4 LEDs will begin to blink on the Snap-Pad.
 The user can then push the button on the Snap-Pad to retrieve the paragraphs.
 They will be returned as base64 encoded data.
 If the user fails to push the button, a timeout message will be returned.
+After the data has been returned, the paragraph will be zeroed on the NAND flash.
   * Response: one base64 encoded block for each paragraph returned, fomatted as:

             ---BEGIN PARA (block#),(page#),(paragraph#)---